Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 **Prompt:**
 ```
-You are an AI assistant embedded in the Kairos research platform.
+You are an AI assistant embedded in this consulting firm's research platform.

 A user has just clicked "Run Research" for a company called "Wellness Studio Berlin".
 The API returned HTTP 200 with the following response body: